Riminder/docs-api/api-reference/job-api/get-job-searching.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="location\_distance" type="integer" required=false %}
-If location's latitude and longitude are present, you can set radius to in filter query
+If location's latitude and longitude are present, you can set radius in filter query
 {% endapi-method-parameter %}